-D. 24 VAC Inputs 1, 2 and 3 (tstats, end switches, etc.) - As needed for systems

-Terminal Strip P11 (input 1) & Terminal Strip P15 (inputs 2 & 3) (SlimFit control module, left side)
+D. 24 VAC Inputs 1, 2 and 3 (tstats, end switches, etc.) - As needed for systems Terminal Strip P11 (input 1) & Terminal Strip P15 (inputs 2 & 3) (SlimFit control module, left side)

 - 1. Input 1 Terminal Strip P11 4 & 5 (SlimFit control module). - 2.
 Input 2 Terminal Strip P15 1 & 2 (SlimFit control module). - 3.
 Input 3 Terminal Strip P15 3 & 4 (SlimFit control module). - 4.
 These three inputs on each boiler can indicate a call for heat to the control by means of a dry contact closure (thermostat, aquastat, or switch).
-(See right and Figure 52, page 60). - 5.
+(See right and Figure 50, page 54). - 5.
 The control provides inputs for up to three zones or three systems (priorities).

-The control default setting is for three space heating zones tied to PRIORITY 2, which is defaulted to FINNED TUBE BASEBOARD system type.
+NOTIL CE The control default setting is for three space heating zones tied to PRIORITY 2, which is defaulted to FINNED TUBE BASEBOARD 11 system type.

 - 6. For DHW applications, the aquastat can be connected to one of the three input/output pairs.
 Take advantage of factory default settings by using PRI-ORITY 1 for the DHW system.
 The default control setting for PRIORITY 1 is a direct-piped DHW system type. - 7.
-The default control setting uses each input (INPUT 1, INPUT 2, and INPUT 3) to control its respective 120VAC output (OUTPUT 1, OUTPUT 2, and OUTPUT 3).

-Use of 0-10VDC input for modulation disables Input 1 from creating calls for heat.
-See page 57 for instructions.
+The default control setting uses each input (INPUT 1, INPUT 2, and IN-PUT 3) to control its respective 120VAC output (OUTPUT 1, OUTPUT 2, and OUTPUT 3). - NOTICE Use of 0-10VDC input for modulation disables Input 1 from creating calls for heat.
+See page 52 for instructions.

 An input can be assigned to an AUX PUMP/OUTPUT function to operate a system pump or interlock with a combustion air damper.
 Inputs assigned for this function cannot be used for heat demand operation.
-See page 75 and page 76 for more information on the setup and selection of operating conditions.
+See page 69 and page 70 for more information on the setup and selection of operating conditions.

-Thermostats - DO NOT supply 24-volt power to the thermostat circuits (Input1, Input2 and Input3 in Figure 52, page 60) or attempt to supply 24 volts for any other application.

-For thermostats that require a continuous 24-volt power source, connect the common wire ("C") to P11 Pin 2 (see Figure 52, page 60).
-Do NOT exceed total amp draw per thermostat.

-Zone valves - If using 3-wire zone valves, use relays to provide dry contacts to the Control thermostat connections.
-The zone valve end switches of 3-wire valves carry 24 VAC from the valve.

-Thermostat anticipator setting - 0.1 amps.
+setup and selection of operating conditions.
+WARNING Thermostats - DO NOT supply 24-volt power to the thermostat circuits (Input1, Input2 and Input3 in Figure 50, page 54) or attempt to supply 24 volts for any other application.
+For thermostats that require a continuous 24-volt power source, connect the common wire ("C") to P11 Pin 2 (see Figure 50, page 54).
+Do NOT exceed total amp draw per thermostat. rela mo of 1 one valves - If using 3-wire zone valves, use ays to provide dry contacts to the Control ther- ostat connections.
+The zone valve end switches 3-wire valves carry 24 VAC from the valve. hermostat anticipator setting - $0.1$ amps.